UnsignedArduino/Arcade-MIDI-to-Song/README.md

   --track TRACK, -t TRACK
                         A track to use, which changes the instrument.
                         Available tracks include ['dog', 'duck', 'cat',
-                        'fish', 'fish', 'car', 'computer', 'burger', 'cherry',
+                        'fish', 'car', 'computer', 'burger', 'cherry',
                         'lemon'].
-(You can also use indices 0-9) Defaults to 'dog'.
+(You can also use indices 0-8) Defaults to 'dog'.
   --divisor DIVISOR, -d DIVISOR
                         A divisor to reduce the number of measures used.
 A